david8gvsu/CIS-635-01_Knowledge_Discovery_and_Data_Mining_F26/README.md

 # Data Mining & Knowledge Discovery

-Repository for CIS 518 (Fall 2026) at GVSU.
+Repository used while studying CIS 518 (Fall 2026) at GVSU.
 An introduction to computational methods for knowledge discovery and data mining.
 Features organized subfolders exploring data preparation, Python-based visualization, and predictive modeling.
 Contains clustering and association analysis assignments, and a data science portfolio project.

 ## 🚀 Key Topics Covered